Vishwachetankittali/Samsung-RISC-V-Talent-Development-Program/TASK 5/README.md

 ## **Overview**
 The **Ultrasonic Blind Stick** project integrates an **ultrasonic sensor** with the **VSD_Squadron-MINI-BOARD** to assist visually impaired individuals in detecting obstacles.
 The **HC-SR04 ultrasonic sensor** continuously measures distance and sends signals to the **VSD_Squadron-MINI-BOARD**.
 When an obstacle is detected within a **50 cm** range, an **active buzzer** is triggered to alert the user.
+      This project interfaces an **HC-SR04 Ultrasonic Sensor** and a **2-Pin Active Buzzer** with the **CH32V00x Microcontroller**.
+The system measures distance using the ultrasonic sensor and triggers the buzzer when an object is detected within a certain range.

 ## **Components Required**
 - **VSD_Squadron-MINI-BOARD**